fallahn/svs/readme.md

 For other languages below is a list of the raw packets sent by Super Video Golf and how they would be represented as a C style struct.
 From there I hope it should be relatively easy to extrapolate to other programming languages.

 Make sure all websocket clients are set to use "bytearray" as the binary type.
+For the colour palette used by Super Video Golf, see [colordome-32](https://lospec.com/palette-list/colordome-32) at lospec.